MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/StockKiosk/Configuration/ASP.NET_MVC.md

 Populate the `StockKiosk` model:

+	// Instantiate and fill data
+	var data = new MarketDataInstrumentIntradayResultSet
+	{
+		// Click on "View Sample Data" to see sample data
+	}

 	var model = new StockKioskModel
 	{
-			PageSize = 8,		//min as per the design to fit in Data = GetData()	// Something that returns an instance of MarketDataInstrumentIntradayResultSet };
+		PageSize = 8,		//min as per the design to fit in Data = data
+	};

 @Html.DataViewer(ConfigurationManager.AppSettings["InfrastructureShowcase.BasePath"]+"/StockKiosk/data/cs")